lichkitsch/old_campaigns/lindorwin/adventures/battalion.md

 The team leaks to Ifir's friends that she is a spy for Elduin's army, which may have a harmful effect on their trust for her.

+Why are the Silence after the royal family?
+To replace them?
+They clearly want to summon their demonic deity.

+Ancient Demon Emperor Rulomqo'leth (Devourer) (looks like an oni, large fangs and pointed ears) Rul?
+As in Dama's father Rul?
+Is the demon emperor related to Dama?
+Dama has no magic, maybe the demon emperor is weak against magic?
+Maybe that's why Rul was transformed into the Scaled One?
+His mother is clearly magical, but wasn't until the deal with a devil.
+Also who was the devil she made a deal with?
+Maybe the devil knew that bringing Rul back in his original form wasn't possible?

+The Silence are leaving the city through the sewers and catacombs.

 ## Elduin's Military Structure
 1. Elduin, Keeper of the Light
 2. Special Advisor: Ifir Spellsong / Polaris